Three most common myths about time tracking and why they are wrong

 A lot of people are offended by the thought of using time-tracking software because they feel “watched”.
 People would rather not have to expose the contents of their computer screens at any time, to anyone.
 While employees seem to mind being tracked by their employer, they usually have no issue with working in front of other people in the real world.
 That is to say, the thing people really fear is their actions being documented – they see it as an invitation for criticism on their working methods.
 Now, there’s no shame if they occasionally switch to some “funny cat video” tabs, and one way to let them know that is to say that you already know they do it anyway.
 Except now with time-tracking software you don’t worry about it anymore, because you can see they don’t do it all the time, but only for a certain amount of minutes per day.

-Myth #3 – Most businesses charge their customers not by time, but for the product or service; so if you’re measuring your employees based on time, you’re incentivizing them for the wrong things.
+Myth #3 – Most businesses charge their customers not by time, but for the product or service; so if you’re measuring your employees based on time, you are incentivizing them for the wrong things.

-Although some companies have developed a way to pay their employees by performance, for most industries it simply isn’t possible – which is exactly why paying by hours spent at work became a predominant method in almost all parts of the world.
+Although many companies have developed a way to pay their employees by performance, for many industries this way of paying employees might not be optimal – which is exactly why paying by hours spent at work became a preferred method in many industries around the world.
 Still, the fact that you can’t pay people for their performance doesn’t mean you can’t measure it.
 In fact, every serious organization has some sort of indicators that show how much each employee has contributed over time.
 If you have a way to quantify their output and then get an opportunity to gather precise data of the time spent on it, you are actually able to measure their (individual or group) productivity.
 Now this is an indicator that can be tracked over time, compared and even become a factor for calculating wages or bonuses.
 This means that the purpose of time-tracking software in this case is to give you an accurate representation of the value that your employees have produced.